caraya/xml-workflow/markdown-source/converting-xml-to-html.md

 >***-  4.4.11 The figure element, Berjon et al. 2013***

 Figures, captions and the images inside present a few challenges.
-Because we allow authors to set height and width on both figure and the imageg inside we may find situations where the figure container is narrower than the image inside.
+Because we allow authors to set height and width on both figure and the image inside we may find situations where the figure container is narrower than the image inside.

 To avoid this issue we test whether the figure width value is smaller than the width of the image inside.
-If it is, we use the width of the image as the width of the figure, ootherwise we use the width of the image inside.
+If it is, we use the width of the image as the width of the figure, otherwise we use the width of the image inside.

 We do the same thing for height in order to avoid squished images of captions that draw over the image because it's too small.
 If the height of the figure is smaller than the height of the image we use the height of the image, otherwise we use the height of the figure element.

-For both height and width we concatenate the attribute value with the string 'px' to make sure that it works in both straight CSS and with Prince andother CSS PDF generators
+For both height and width we concatenate the attribute value with the string 'px' to make sure that it works in both straight CSS and with Prince and other CSS PDF generators

 Alignments can be different, it is possible to have a right-aligned image to live inside a centered container.